coryarcangel/coryarcangel.com/_things-i-made/2005-011-old-friends.md

 dims:
 pitch: "​Simon and Garfunkel DVD where chapter markers have been moved to places where one can see tension between the two."
-ps: "<p>​This isn't exactly a video, but actually a modified DVD.
+ps: "​This isn't exactly a video, but actually a modified DVD.
 The only difference between this DVD, and the one you can (or could) buy in stores, is that the chapter markers have been moved on this one to places where you can see Simon and Garfunkel bicker.
 So, unless you are forwarding between chapters (which normally would be